Open source · Go module

 Same interface.
 Different stores.

-Ten official adapters spanning SQL, NoSQL, embedded key-value, file, and Git-versioned storage.
+Two adapters ship inside the core module; the rest span SQL, NoSQL, file, and Git-versioned storage.

 03 — Quick start